-Let’s say your spouse feels blamed every money talk.
-This could be tricky especially if you know that your partner is really at fault why your budget has not been followed.
+Let’s say your spouse feels blamed for every money talk.
+This could be tricky, especially if you know your partner is at fault for your budget not being followed.
 However, we all know that being blamed is not the best feeling since it puts guilt on your shoulders and hurt in your heart.
 Right?

 How do you deal with this?
-Fix the issue by changing your approach on how to talk about money.
-Stop focusing on the past and start with focusing on what you can do.
+Fix the issue by changing your approach to how to talk about money.
+Stop focusing on the past and start focusing on what you can do.
 Ask your spouse to stick with the plan to change your financial situation.

 Let’s say you found out that your spouse has a hidden debt.
 Of course, you need to pay for it together and settle it as soon as possible.
 The more you prolong the debt, the higher amount you have to pay.
 After paying off the debt, start your financial plans, recreate goals and redo your budget.

-Encourage your spouse to be financially open.
-If your spouse wants to buy something out of the budget, set aside a part of the savings for it. you may be following a budget, but you can include in it some small personal purchases which could be a reward to each other.
+Encourage your spouse to be financially open if they want to buy something out of the budget.
+Set aside a part of the savings for it.
+You may be following a budget, but you can include some small personal purchases which could be a reward to each other.

-- Make your budget into weekly and keep it simple
+Make your budget weekly and keep it simple.

 If your spouse feels like he or she did not have enough involvement, take the time to start over again.
-This is a work from both of you and seeing each other dedicated to making it work gives you more motivation.
+This is work from both of you; seeing each other dedicated to making it work gives you more motivation.

 If you think your spouse does not see the need for budgeting and saving, give a reality check.